wp-plugins/dropdown-menu-widget/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Added option for multiline links.
+If checked a link with more than one word will be wrapped.

 = 1.3.9 =
 * Fixed errors for IE jquery support.
 * Added belorussian translation provided by [Marcis G.](http://pc.de)